9. Database access

 - the connection string it must use to connect to the database

-- Line 19: requests a connector from the "factory"
+- line 19: requests a factory connector

-- line 24: connects
+- line 24: connect

 The [Test1] test (see [4] in the project)